Yashraj-sunilyadav/devstyle/README.md

 http://127.0.0.1:3000
 ```

-You can also test it with local HTML files:
+You can also test local HTML files:

 ```text
 file:///C:/your-project/index.html